 As far as philanthropy, Simmons advocates for ChildFund International.
 He traveled to Zambia to visit his sponsored children, of whom he has more than 1400.
 He and his family received the MEND Humanitarian Award for their philanthropic efforts and work for the charity Mending Kids International.
 Simmons helped found The Children Matter, an initiative that fights to get children around the world access to health care.

-Real Estate: Since 1986, Gene's primary residence has been a 16,500 square-foot mansion in Beverly Hills that sits on nearly 2-acres of the most valuable land in the world.
+Since 1986, Gene's primary residence has been a 16,500 square-foot mansion in Beverly Hills that sits on nearly 2-acres of the most valuable land in the world.
 Gene bought the property in 1984 for $1,327,500, which is the same as $3.1 million today after adjusting for inflation.
-Several years later they began a 5-year construction project that cost a reported $12 million to build the current 10-bedroom, 16,500 square-foot home that was seen frequently on the family's reality show.
+Several years later he began a 5-year construction project that cost a reported $12 million to build the current 10-bedroom, 16,500 square-foot home that was seen frequently on the family's reality show.
 In October 2020 Gene and Shannon listed this mansion for sale for $22 million.
 In September 2021 they accepted $16 million.
 Here's a video tour from when it was first listed: